jeffdonthemic/jeffdonthemic.github.io/_posts/2009-03-26-tutorial-salesforcecom-with-flex-and-blazeds.markdown

     }
 }

-</code></pre>
+{% endhighlight %}
-<p>Notice that the code uses the [RemoteClass(alias=&quot; com.jeffdouglas.flex.Company&quot;)] annotation to map the ActionScript version of the Company class (Company.as) to the Java version (Company.java).
+<p>Notice that the code uses the [RemoteClass(alias=" com.jeffdouglas.flex.Company")] annotation to map the ActionScript version of the Company class (Company.as) to the Java version (Company.java).
 As a result, Company objects returned by the getAccounts() method of the service layer are deserialized into instances of the ActionScript Company classes automatically for you.</p>
 <h2 style="padding-top:20px;">Run the Application</h2>
 <p>Now compile, run and test your application.</p>